I’ve noticed recently that our current top article is (cue the crumpets): Food in Italy—Is It Expensive?. So I thought I’d expand the discussion.

 But I can tell you, when I get home from Italy I’m absolutely astounded at the prices for raw food in California.
 They’re getting higher as we slump into deeper recession.
 I’ve always wondered how this could happen.
 I’ve found the answer, or at least part of one.
 It’s (mostly) due to deregulation of financial instruments allowing financial institutions to gamble with each other over your mortgage, currencies, and in this case, commodities—without any benefit extending to the society at large, unless you think of higher prices (to pay for the gambling) as benefit.
 Read about it: How Goldman Sachs Created the Food Crisis

 So don’t give up on the idea of vacationing in Italy because you’re scared of the food prices.
 That’s nuts.
-If you’re going to Tuscany and have an iDevice, download a copy of Tuscany for Foodies and you’ll eat well for surprisingly little.

 (By the way, the photo above is from another rural area where food is tasty and inexpensive, the Gargano.
 In the picture (click to see it full size) the waiter in Monte Sant Angelo is trying to convey that on the day that Aurthur Miller visited, goat head was on the menu.
 It is not expensive, even today.)